RENEE MONTAGNE, HOST:

 MONTAGNE: And how much of a threat is this really to the wireless industry - that is, companies like Verizon and AT&T?

 KANG: They fear that A, there could be more competition but B, they're afraid that if you have too many people in the city that are using these public WiFi networks, that could crowd out, say, the TV station or the wireless carrier that's operating their own technologies on what's known as a adjacent bands, or close by.
 So, they're afraid of crowding and interference as well.

 MONTAGNE: Although, I understand that the Internet giants like Google and Microsoft are supporters of this plan.

 KANG: The public interest groups are weighing in.
-They hope a lot of public institutions and cities and consumer groups really hope that these more powerful airwaves will ring forth much more connectivity that for particularly people who are on the poor end of the economic spectrum can have access to the Internet without having to pay monthly bills.
-It should be noted that there is quite a political battle, though, involved in this, in that Republicans in the House, they've actually criticized the FCC proposal and that they think that there should be more airwaves dedicated to auctions so that commercial carriers, companies like the AT&Ts and the Verizons and the Sprints and T-Mobiles of the world can bid and buy up more spectrum and then put those billions of dollars back into the government, back into the Treasury.
+They hope, a lot of public institutions and cities and consumer groups really hope that these more powerful airwaves will bring forth much more connectivity that for, particularly people who are on the poorer end of the economic spectrum can have access to the Internet without having to pay monthly bills.
+It should be noted that there is quite a political battle, though, involved in this, in that Republicans in the House, they've actually criticized the FCC proposal and that they think that there should be more airwaves dedicated to auctions so that commercial carriers, companies like the AT&Ts and the Verizons and Sprints and T-Mobiles of the world can bid and buy up more spectrum and then put those billions of dollars back into the government, back into the Treasury.
 So that's another debate that's being fought here in Washington on the Hill.

 MONTAGNE: Cecilia Kang writes about national technology policy for The Washington Post.
 Thanks very much.